 Myth #1: Strong people don’t cry.

 More factually, strength is the ability to feel emotions and release them appropriately.
-It takes incredible vulnerability to cry, alone and/or in front of others, and it allows us to work through what is there.
-Although repressing, avoiding, and suppressing our feelings are coping mechanisms that have a purpose, having these mechanisms be our default is not strength—it’s avoidance!
+It takes incredible vulnerability to cry, alone and/or in front of others.
+It allows us to work through our feelings.
+Although repressing, avoiding, and suppressing our feelings are coping mechanisms that have a purpose, they should not be our default mechanisms.
+That is not strength—it’s avoidance!

 Myth #2: Strong people don’t complain.

 Well, come on, we all complain!!
 Wallowing in self-pity is different than complaining about unpleasant circumstances for a period of time.
-Complaining appropriately can allow us to practice acceptance of our circumstances and plan for what our next steps are.
+Complaining appropriately can allow us to practice acceptance of our circumstances and plan for our next step.
 And sometimes, it just feels good to let it out!!

 Myth #3: Strong people aren’t anxious.